How to Cook a Boston Butt on a Traeger Pellet Grill

 You can find a detailed demonstration of this cook in the video and recipe card.
 Enjoy this brief overview of how I pulled this recipe together.

-• Fire up the Traeger Timberline.
+• Fire up the Traeger Ironwood.
 I stoked the Traeger Ironwood 885 with Traeger Hardwood Hickory Pellets and fired it up to 275℉.

 • Prep the Boston Butts.
-I removed the Boston butts from the package and wiped them down.
+I removed the pork shoulder from the package and wiped them down.
 Then, I trimmed a little off the fat cap so it would render evenly, then I did the same thing with the fat around the money muscle.
 I felt the pork for any bone fragments and cut them out.

 • Inject the pork.
 I made my injection by combining ¼ cup of Heath Riles BBQ Pork Injection and Brine with 12 ounces of apple juice until smooth.
 This measurement covered ONE pork butt, so multiply the quantity if you’re smoking multiple pieces of meat.
 I injected the pork with a grid-like pattern until it started to swell.
 I made sure to inject all sides of the meat for maximum moisture.